-Camp Kupugani is a residential, multicultural summer camp for boys and girls, ages 7-15, located near Chicago, Illinois.
+Camp Kupugani’s Blended Camp is an all-embracing, multicultural summer camp for boys and girls, ages 7-15, located near Chicago, Illinois.
 At camp, kids from different countries, states, and backgrounds learn about leadership skills, self-confidence, empowerment, self-image, and conflict resolution, all while making friends and having fun!

 We provide a safe atmosphere where they celebrate and appreciate themselves while celebrating and appreciating others.
 We give them the tools to maximize their potential.
 To provide an individualized, empowering experience for each camper, our enrollment is limited.
 Ensure a camp spot for your child, register today!

 Kids at Camp Kupugani have fun changing their world while learning and expanding interests in a variety of activities.
 Campers can choose from a variety of land, water, and adventure activities giving them the chance to have fun while developing new and exciting skills in a safe and supportive environment.
 While having fun with activities, campers learn to live with others, challenge themselves and each other, and spend time with caring counselors.